-Author has written 58 stories for ER, StarTrek: Voyager, and Friends.
+Author has written 61 stories for ER, StarTrek: Voyager, Friends, and West Wing.

 Apparently, I write Mondler fic.
 This was a shock to me, especially after years of basically nothing.
 But, you know, writing is therapy.
 Review; review readily, review often.
 Feedback is great.

 Also, it seems that I'm twitter--@starbuck_meggie.
 Come by and say howdy.

 Writing fanfic is a lonely business.
 The stigma involved in such an endeavor doesn't make it easy to tell your friends or family what it is that you, and then there's no one to share it with.
 It's an endless cycle--you write something you're proud of and want to share it with someone who will care, but will that person judge you for writing about the characters in a TV show or movie?
 But don't you need someone to open up to?
 Can you trust that person to not make fun of your passions?
 Anyway stuck in this situation has my eternal sympathy, for it's where I've been stuck for most of my life.